-To promote development that supports community wellbeing and cohesion, especially in those areas of multiple deprivation.
+To promote development that supports community wellbeing and cohesion, especially in communities suffering from multiple deprivation and social exclusion.

 3. BENEFITS and OUTCOMES

 i) What benefits does this policy provide and to whom?

 The policies and proposals of the LDP will provide and facilitate the provision of numerous benefits to many people, interest groups, organisations, businesses, etc. Fundamentally the plan is designed to be in the public interest.